yolomax/person-reid-lib/README.md

 Install [pytorch and torchvision](https://pytorch.org/)

-Indicates the folder of the original files and where the unzipped file is placed
+Indicates the folder of the original files and where the unzipped file is placed.
 ```
 # person-reid-lib/lib/utils/manager.py
 self._device_dict = xxxx